corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 }
 ```

-Let's get that into the solution.
-Again, these steps are using VS Code, but you can use whatever IDE and/or tools you like.
+Let's get that into the project.
+As before, these steps are using Powershell and VS Code, but you can use whatever IDE and/or tools you like.
 We'll create an `api` folder and drop a document called `person-from-api.json` in there.

 ```
 mkdir api